 Convert listeners into community members.

 A podcast is one-way.
 A community is two-way.
-The podcasters building real businesses are the ones turning passive listeners into active community members—through Discord servers, email newsletters, Facebook groups, or Skool communities.
+The podcasters building real businesses are the ones turning passive listeners into active community members - through Discord servers, email newsletters, Facebook groups, or Skool communities powered by DM automation.

 How it works: